-This site is dedicated to personal work, from long term documentary and environmental portrait to more experimental author work in areas such as portrait, multimedia and reportage.
-It is dedicated to showing personal work in a portfolio format as a photographer, clearly different from printed versions of the work.
-Assuming this difference, the site now has a more streamlined interface with basic automation for slideshows on portfolio and other entries.
+This site is dedicated to photo work, from long term documental and environmental portrait, landscape and more experimental work.
+The experimental work is in areas such as portrait, environmental landscape definition, cityscape, multimedia and reportage.
+It is also dedicated to showing work in a portfolio format as a photographer, clearly different from printed versions of the work.
 Commission work is available upon request.

 ‣ Versão deste artigo em: pt ‣